 - Singapore Airlines Economy Class, Singapore to Los Angeles

 At LAX, Singapore Airlines operates from the Tom Bradley International Terminal.
 The check-in counters are located in the C counters and open 3 hours before departure.
 My friends and I arrived at approximately 3:00 PM for our 5:50 PM flight and there were only a few people in line.
-Check-in was quick and efficient and we received our boarding passes and invitation to the Star Alliance Lounge within a few minutes.
+Check-in was quick and efficient and we received our boarding passes and an invitation to the Star Alliance Lounge within a few minutes.
 It should be noted that Singapore Airlines is very strict with their baggage restrictions so make sure to pack accordingly.
 Both my checked and carry-on bags were weighed for compliance.

 Singapore Airlines Economy Class Baggage Allowance